allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 3. In the Repeating Event dialog.

-A. Select to edit this one event.
+1. Select to edit this one event.

-B. Or edit this and future events in this series.
+2. Or edit this and future events in this series.

-C. Click Ok.
+3. Click Ok.

-D. Make the necessary changes and click Save.
+4. Make the necessary changes and click Save.

 4. If you edit the entire series the repeat rule \(e.g., every weekday until March 3, 2017\) will display under Completion Date Add option.

-A. Click the blue Edit link next to the repeat rule.
+1. Click the blue Edit link next to the repeat rule.

-B. Make the necessary changes and click Save.
+2. Make the necessary changes and click Save.

 ## Scheduler Reports